Trajectories of charged particles in knotted electromagnetic fields: The construction of knotted electromagnetic fields

 \subsection{Electromagnetic knots in Minkowski space}

 To find the corresponding electromagnetic fields in Minkowski space, one has to write the one-forms $\dd \tau$ and $e^{a}$ in terms of $\dd x^\mu$.
-A straightforward but somewhat bulky computation using \eqref{eq:coordinates}, \eqref{eq:gamma} and \eqref{eq:one-form} gives these one-forms in terms of spacetime coordinates $(t,{\bf x})$:
+A straightforward computation using \eqref{eq:coordinates}, \eqref{eq:gamma} and \eqref{eq:one-form} gives these one-forms in terms of spacetime coordinates $(t,{\bf x})$:

-Substituting into (\ref{eq:fieldfromA}), one gets $F_{\mu \nu}$ of $\Fcal = \tfrac{1}{2}F_{\mu\nu}\, \dd x^\mu\, \dd x^\nu$, with $\dd x^0 = \dd t$, and obtains the components $E_i = F_{0i}$ and $B_i = \tfrac{1}{2} \epsilon_{ijk}F_{jk}$ of the electric and magnetic fields in Minkowski space for any configuration generated by the basis (\ref{eq:solutionsX}).
-Since the basis configurations \eqref{eq:solutionsX} are complex, the basis configurations on Minkowski space will also be complex.
+Substituting into (\ref{eq:fieldfromA}), one gets $F_{\mu \nu}$ from $\Fcal = \tfrac{1}{2}F_{\mu\nu}\, \dd x^\mu\, \dd x^\nu$, with $\dd x^0 = \dd t$, and obtains the components $E_i = F_{0i}$ and $B_i = \tfrac{1}{2} \epsilon_{ijk}F_{jk}$ of the electric and magnetic fields in Minkowski space for any configuration generated by the basis (\ref{eq:solutionsX}).
+Since the basis configurations \eqref{eq:solutionsX} are complex, the corresponding fields on Minkowski space will also be complex.
 Hence, they combine two physical solutions, namely the real and imaginary parts, which we denote as

 respectively.
 The basis configurations increase in complexity with increasing $j$, as shown in Figure \ref{fieldLines}.
-Furthermore, they have a preferred $z$-axis direction which is clearly exemplified in Figure \ref{EnDen}, where the energy density $E := \sfrac12 ({\bf E}^2 + {\bf B}^2)$ decreases along the $z$-axis.
-As a result, the basis fields along the $z$-axis (i.e. ${\bf E}(t,x{=}0,y{=}0,z)$ and ${\bf B}(t,x{=}0,y{=}0,z)$) are either directed in the $xy$-plane or along the $z$-axis.
+Furthermore, these fields have a preferred $z$-direction due to our convention to diagonalize the $J_3$ action in \eqref{actionJ} (notice here that the SO(3) isometry subgroup, and hence its generators $J_a$, are identified on the cylinder and the Minkowski side; see \cite{KL20} for details).
+This is clearly exemplified in Figure \ref{EnDen}, where the energy density $E := \sfrac12 ({\bf E}^2 + {\bf B}^2)$ decreases along the $z$-axis.
+As a result, the basis fields along the $z$-axis (i.e.~${\bf E}(t,x{=}0,y{=}0,z)$ and ${\bf B}(t,x{=}0,y{=}0,z)$) are either directed in the $xy$-plane or along the $z$-axis.
 In fact, for extreme field configurations $(j;\pm j,\pm (j{+}1))$, for any $j{>}0$, the fields along the $z$-axis vanish for all times.
-In the simulations we have also used the maximum of the energy density at time $t$, i.e. $E_{max}(t)$ (that occurs at several points ${\bf x}_{max}$ that are located symmetrically with respect to the origin), for different initial conditions and field configurations, and in each case we have employed a parameter $R_{max}(t)$ of ``maximal'' radius defined via
+In the simulations we have also used the maximum of the energy density at time $t$, i.e.~$E_{max}(t)$ (that occurs at several points ${\bf x}_{max}$ that are located symmetrically with respect to the origin), for different initial conditions and field configurations, and in each case we have employed a parameter $R_{max}(t)$ of `maximal' radius defined via

-As previously stated, the celebrated Hopf--Rañada knot is an example of electromagnetic knotted field that can be generated by these Minkowski electromagnetic fields (more precisely, a linear combination of $j{=}0$ configurations) \cite{OlafZhilin18}, as are generalizations such as the time-translated Hopfian and the rotated Hopfian \cite{KaushalGabriel21}.